Skip to content

 Performing a Search

-Once you have selected the scope of your Search In.. search, you can select on the Search type selector whether you want to search field values and names, just values, or just names.
+Once you have selected the scope of your Search In.. search, you can click on the Search type selector whether you want to search field values and names, just values, or just names.
 Then you can enter a search term in the search field.
 The search term can be plain text or a regular expression.

-If you wish the search to be case-sensitive, check the Match Case field to toggle case-sensitive searches on.
+If you wish the search to be case-sensitive, check the Match case field to toggle case-sensitive searches on.

-Check the RegEx field to toggle the use of Regular Expressions if you want to use a regular expression as a search term.
+Check the RegEx field to toggle the use of regular expressions if you want to use a regular expression as a search term.
 Search In… regular expressions use the Java regular expression engine.
 Refer to Regular Expressions In Studio 3T for a reference to the formats of regular expression accepted.

 We will examine the Advanced Options toggle later in this article.